broadinstitute/broad-griffin-setdb1/README.md

 gs://encode-pipeline-genome-data/mm10/bowtie2_index/ENCFF309GLL.tar.gz
 gs://encode-pipeline-genome-data/mm10/mm10_no_alt.chrom.sizes.tsv

+smartmapprep outputp is a bed.gz file that ends with ("coord_scores.bed.gz") and a folder called splits.

 TODO:
 - Report unique-mappers track for ChIP
 - Create tracks for RNA using unique-mappers and apportioning multi-mappers.
 It will not be the same counts as in the count files but it will give us an idea.